luna404/HeRAMS-UserManual/UserGuide_en.md

 1. To learn more about a proje.ct, either click on the blue dot on the world map or select the project from the navigation pane on the left.
 2. You should now see a pop-up window displaying an overview of the selected project.
 In the upper part of the pop-up you see the project name, the number of health facilities assessed and the number of contributors.
-In the lower part of the pop-up window you cann see a brief summary on the distribution of health facility types, their funcationality and service availability.
+In the lower part of the pop-up window you cann see a brief summary on the distribution of Health Facility types, their funcationality and service availability.
 3. For further details, click the <img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/bt_details.png" height="20" align="top" alt="details"></img> button.
 This will open the project specific dashboard.

 <p align="center">